HgAlexx/Hg.DoomHistory/README.md

 ### Menu
 #### File
 - "Exit": close the application
-#### Tools
+#### Settings
-- "Import existing backups": this allow you to import any saves game you already have into the application
+- "Hot keys":
+  - "Enabled": Active or deactive the hot keys
+  - "Sound on restore": Play a sound on successful or failed restoration
+  - "Assign hot keys": Open the hot keys settings window
 - "Notification mode": this allow you to choose between messagebox or statusbar notification
+- "Saves sort order": Sort list view by date ascending or descending
 - "Screenshot quality": this allow you to choose between gif, jpg or png format
 - "Clear settings": this will reset the global settings (folders, notification mode and screenshot quality)
+#### Tools
+- "Import existing backups": this allow you to import any saves game you already have into the application
 - "Open debug console": for debug purpose only
 #### Help
 - "Check for update": this will check online for new release